davdar/maam/writeup/pldi15.markdown

 Therefore, any supplied implementations of `tick` is valid.

 In moving our semantics to an analysis, we will need to reuse addresses in the state space.
-This induces `Store` and `KStore` to join when binding new values to in-use addresses.
+This induces `OStore` and `KStore` to join when binding new values to in-use addresses.

-The state space for our interpreter will therefore use the following domain for `Store` and `KStore`:
+The state space for our interpreter will therefore use the following domain for `OStore` and `KStore`:

-    σ  ∈ Store  : Addr → Val
+    σ  ∈ OStore  : OAddr → PVal
-    κσ ∈ KStore : KAddr → P(Frame × KAddr)
+    κσ ∈ KStore : KAddr → 𝒫(Frame × KAddr)

-We have already established a join-semilattice structure for `Val`.
+We have already established a join-semilattice structure for `PVal`.
 Developing a custom join-semilattice for continuations is possible, and is the key component of recent developments in pushdown abstraction.
-For this presentation we use `P(Frame × KAddr)` as an abstraction for continuations for simplicity.
+For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for continuations for simplicity.

 -- }}}